 Static text and graphic-based marketing remain extremely important in every content creation strategy.
 However, the ability to reach new target markets even with the “same” content requires separate activation.
 The right words carry weight and when culture, relevance, and other nuances are taken into account along with a compelling visual it means more brand opportunities.
 In today’s digital marketplace, where an estimated 82% of consumer web activity will be spent on streaming video by 2022, “static” just isn’t enough anymore.
 Your story needs to move; your brand needs to speak to your audience — literally.

 Increasingly, marketers and organizations understand this, which is why websites are so rich with embedded video and multimedia, and company YouTube channels bustle with published content and marketing campaigns.
 It is also why corporate training teams invest so heavily in on-demand e-learning modules and presentations.
 The internet and accessible video creation platforms allow companies of all sizes to create video and audio assets, and for a multilingual marketing agency, freelancers and other providers offer video production services of every scale and price point.
 Those are all great developments.

 However, this trend is less exciting when these productions aren’t properly localized and incorporated into a multimarket marketing strategy.

 “As the audio impact of voice makes an increasing presence in the social arena, marketers will need to grow and adapt.
 Just like casting for movies or even video production for YouTube, those nuances help to create alignment and relevance with intended audiences.
 We will likely see more AI-related elements and innovation too, accompanying video translations for local/regional needs,” Ian Gertler recently told me.

-With a little foresight and planning, you can leverage voice content all over the world, maximize your marketing spend, and ensure that your international audience gets the same brand experience as your customers at “home.”
+With a little foresight and planning, you can leverage voice content all over the world, maximize your marketing spend and global audience, and ensure that your international audience gets the same brand experience as your customers at “home.”